BanRevenant/D-Wire/README.md

 ## Features
-* Allows control of the Factorio Server, starting and stopping the Factorio binary.
+* Allows control of the Factorio Server, starting and stopping the Factorio binary along with some parameters.
-* Allows the management of save files, upload, download and delete saves.
+* Allows the management of save files, upload, download and delete saves. ( Downloads limited by discord 8MB)
 * Manage installed mods Download, Enable, Disable, Remove.
 * Allow viewing of the server logs and current configuration.
 * Manage important settings of the server inside of discord.
 No need for manual file edits.